Mursi supporters picked off in Cairo violence

 As volunteers washed away pools of blood at the Rabaa al-Adawiya sit-in, the killing appeared only to harden the defiance of the Islamists facing the threat of eviction by authorities.

-Brotherhood activists manning makeshift fortifications carried metal shields painted in the Egyptian national colors and stamped with the slogan "Martyr in the Making".
+Brotherhood activists manning makeshift fortifications carried metal shields painted in the Egyptian national colours and stamped with the slogan "Martyr in the Making".

 The government appeared to receive a popular nod of approval for tougher action against the Brotherhood when hundreds of thousands took to the streets on Friday in response to army chief General Abdel Fattah al-Sisi's call for a protest against "violence and terrorism".